eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 Firebase Provider
 ~~~~~~~~~~~~~~~~~

-The Firebase provider was added in eduMFA 3.0.
-It sends notifications
+The Firebase provider sends notifications
 via the Google Firebase service and this is used for the :ref:`push_token`.
-For an exemplary configuration, you may have a look on the articles on the
-eduMFA community website `tagged with push token <https://www.eduMFA.org/tag/push-token/>`_.

 **JSON config file**